Could Facebook Be Tried for Human-Rights Abuses?

 Assuming that the laws currently on the books aren’t being used or can’t be used to hold companies accountable, what potential laws could?
 Approaches in the United States and Germany are more focused on specific platform dynamics in those countries—campaign-advertising disclosure or heavy fines for failing to take down hate speech.

-As the director of the Dangerous Speech Project, American University adjunct associate professor Susan Benesch understands the common reflex to try to use law to regulate online content—or to force platforms to do it—but believes there are a lot of good reasons for caution.
+As the director of the Dangerous Speech Project, the American University adjunct associate professor Susan Benesch understands the common reflex to try to use law to regulate online content—or to force platforms to do it—but believes there are a lot of good reasons for caution.
 For one thing, Benesch argued, laws against specific kinds of speech tend to be more often used against the marginalized than the powerful.
 For another, enforcement of censorship laws tends to be overzealous, especially when censorship is outsourced by governments to private actors.

 Benesch doubts that Facebook or any other company has software sophisticated enough to automate the kind of nuanced comprehension needed to understand the harms of specific kinds of speech in a variety of social contexts, and would be likely to take down too much content.
 “Laws that compel people to do things exert enormous pressure toward overregulation.
 The software just isn’t ready to effectively discern at scale.”